 A Midsummer Night's Dream

-★★★★ “Ground breaking Shakespeare… a unique theatrical experience – part performance and part workshop – which genuinely puts the sense of play back into Shakespeare and that is truly interactive.”
-Lyn Gardner, The Guardian on The Tempest
+Shakespeare… a unique theatrical experience – part performance and part workshop – which genuinely puts the sense of play back into Shakespeare and that is truly interactive.”
+Lyn Gardner, The Guardian

-Up to fifteen children on the spectrum become the participants for each performance, sitting with six actors in a circle on our stage.
-The children’s families or carers sit just behind them to watch from the auditorium.
-The actors invite the participants to help them unravel Shakespeare’s story through sensory games which the children and actors play together.
-Although the games and the narrative remain the same for each performance, the show is completely different every time depending on the nature of the young people who attend.
+Up to 15 young people on the spectrum become the participants for each performance, sitting with seven actors in a circle on our stage.
+Their families or carers sit just behind them to watch from the auditorium.
+The actors encourage the participants to play sensory games which unravel the story of A Midsummer Night’s Dream.

 For ages 10+